IndustryPath

 Facility-level techno-economic simulation

-Plant-by-plant capacity evolution, technology vintages, cost-based site selection, and competitive retirement dynamics across more than 1,600 industrial facilities and 137 countries.
+Plant-by-plant capacity evolution, technology vintages, cost-based site selection, and competitive retirement dynamics across thousands of steelmaking facilities worldwide.
 Annual resolution, 2022–2050.

 Multi-sector framework

-Multi-sector framework for heavy industry decarbonization pathways.
-Steel is the current implementation; cement, ammonia, refining, and uranium supply-chain modules are in development through funded collaborations.
+Multi-sector framework for heavy industry decarbonization pathways across steel, cement, and chemicals, developed through funded collaborations.

 What it's designed for